 335. STRUCTURAL ENGINEERING I. (3, 0, 3).
-Forces and structural equilibrium; analysis of structural systems; moment and shear diagrams; stresses and strain in structural members; stability; structural design in steel and timber; long span structural systems; earthquake and wind forces.
-Prereq: MATH 210, PHYS 207.
+Forces and structural equilibrium; analysis of structural systems; moment and shear diagrams; stress and strain in structural members; stability, structural design in steel and timber; long span structural systems; earthquake and wind forces.
+Prereq: MATH 210; PHYS 208 with a grade of "C" or better in both courses.
 Restr: Not for engineering majors.